ahgamut/ahgamut.github.io/_posts/2020-11-20-netpicking-1.md

     | 4 | 993 | 924 | 527 | 5 | 0 |

    So the exam was easy, but very few got close to a perfect score.
 Let's just consider the "good" students: those that got above 80% in all 4 test attempts.
+Of these, the "really good" students are those that got above 98% in their last test attempts, and they get a gold star.

 2. I know the students studied together and developed common strategies.
 Which strategy led to more students